 So tasty and easy to prepare.
 There’s no need to peel the butternut squash - the skin becomes soft enough to eat during cooking.
 Just give it a good wash before you start.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use weighing scales; use a jug to measure liquids; cut using bridge/claw technique safely; snip herbs with scissors; use a box grater safely; crush garlic; use the hob (with adult supervision).
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; use weighing scales; use a measuring jug to measure liquids; cut using bridge/claw technique safely; snip herbs with scissors; use a box grater safely; crush garlic; use the hob (with adult supervision).

-Knife, chopping board, grater, garlic crusher, measuring cups and spoons, measuring jug, weighing scales, scissors, jug, large lidded saucepan, wooden spoon, medium saucepan.
+Knife, chopping board, grater, garlic crusher, measuring spoons, measuring jug, weighing scales, scissors, jug, large lidded saucepan, wooden spoon, medium saucepan.

 Ingredients (serves 4):

 - 1 large onion, diced